NateNotermann/T2W8-weekend-jquery-server-calculator/INSTRUCTIONS.md

   *Anticipating a user's wants and adding the feature in the interface is often a logical progression that ends up in stretch goals for project.*

+TO DO LIST
+  create .gitignore - DONE
+  write ReadMe.md -
+  code all calculator logic in clients first - IN PROGRESS

+  Run blank test in new file

+  code/ connect all client and server code, by ADDING and TESTING as you go

+Calculator Function Map

+on OPERATOR click
+  change operator variable
+  run FUNCTION to append OPERATOR to DOM -STOP

+on OPERATOR click -
+  change VARIABLES
+  Append OPERATOR to DOM

+on SUBMIT click
+  check if logic
+    if no OPERATOR - STOP

+    if OPERATOR is '+'
+      change run Math EQUATION FUNCTION
+        INPUT 1 + OPERATOR + INPUT 2 = MATH
+          run FUNCTION to  append EQUATION to DOM -STOP

+on Clear CLICK -
+  Clear inputs - STOP